justifi-tech/web-component-library/stencil-library/readme.md

 <h1 align="center">JustiFi Web Components</h1>

-The JustiFi web component library is our collection of customizable fintech components.
-The library includes various types of components such as Payment Forms, Tables/Lists, Charts, Onboarding Forms, and more.
-It is built for our clients to simply and efficiently implement key pieces of their finance infrastructure into their existing dashboards or software solutions.
+The JustiFi web component library is an ever-expanding repository of customizable, white-labeled fintech components.
+From Payment Forms and Tables/Lists to Charts and Onboarding Forms, this diverse collection is designed to empower our clients to seamlessly integrate crucial elements of their financial infrastructure into existing dashboards and software solutions.

+Stay tuned for future library updates as we continuously introduce new and powerful web components to help elevate your customer experience.

 ## Installation